Best online sales right now | CNN Underscored

-Today, you’ll find a deal on Yankee Candles, discounts on bags from Timbuk2, and savings on essentials from Amazon brands.
-All that and more, below.
+Today, you’ll find a deal on Yankee Candles, discounts on bags from Timbuk2 and savings on essentials from Amazon brands.
+All that and more below.

 Amazon brands

 In advance of Prime Day (officially scheduled for October 13 and 14), Amazon is offering some stellar deals on a full range of products of the retailer’s own in-house brands.
-Right now, save on daily essentials for baby, grooming, beauty, pets and health, not to mention some snacks and grocery items, too.
+Right now, save on daily essentials for baby, grooming, beauty, pets and health, not to mention some snacks and grocery items too.

 Yankee Candles